Van Hunt: Blue Note

 Hunt released the 4 track digital EP, The Popular Machine, on August 7, 2007.
 Hunt announced a full-length album, Popular, to be released on Blue Note Records on January 15, 2008.
 Hunt moved from Atlanta to Los Angeles in 2007 while the album was nearing completion.
 Blue Note had taken over Hunt's recording contract after corporate restructuring at Blue Note and Capitol's parent company, EMI.
 In December 2007, Blue Note announced that they would not be releasing the album, and that Hunt and the label mutually agreed to part ways.
 Hunt wrote on his MySpace blog in January 2008, that he couldn't promise that Popular would ever be officially released.
 Blue Note owns the master recordings and opted not to sell it back to him at an affordable price.
 Hunt commented that he "didn't think that they had enough money" to promote the album properly.
 LA Weekly called the album an "appealingly trippy fusion of funk grooves, punk guitar and soul vocals", and "a left-field stunner".
-Hunt told the Atlanta alternative weekly newspaper Creative Loafing that he was "devastated" when the label decided not to release the album.
-In August 2017, Popular finally saw an official release on all online distributors 10 years after it was shelved.
+Hunt told Creative Loafing, an alternative weekly in Atlanta, that he was "devastated" when the label decided not to release the album.
+In August 2017, Popular finally had an official release on all online distributors 10 years after it was shelved.

 Independent

 As of June 2008, Hunt was recording a fourth album, which he planned to release himself and market using the Internet.
 Hunt has blogged about his new approach on his MySpace page.
 Hunt toured the U.S. in July and August 2008.
 Meanwhile, he released Use in Case of Emergency, a compilation of demos, remixes and B-sides recorded between 1997 and 2005, through his Web site in May 2009.
 In 2009, Hunt performed on the theme song for the film Hurricane Season, entitled "Be on Our Way."
 Hunt has also been working on autobiographical book of short stories titled Tales of Friction.
 In July 2009, Hunt told The Atlanta Journal-Constitution that he plans to release one more album and tour once more, but does not know what his plans are after that.
-Hunt performed at the National Black Arts Festival's tribute to Curtis Mayfield at Atlanta Symphony Hall on July 16, 2010.
+Hunt performed at the National Black Arts Festival's tribute to Curtis Mayfield at the Atlanta Symphony Hall on July 16, 2010.